 Found in Aberdeenshire, in the Highlands, Glendronach Distillery has been around since 1826.
+They really do make some of the most brilliant whiskies.
 This expression has been named after their founder, James Allardice.
 It opens with a dance between tangy and sweet.
 Lemons, limes, caramel and burnt brown sugar all jostle to the fore.
 They are eased with a warming, fruity note that enters on the palate, with more gentle malted notes of barley and cereal coming out.

 Nestled on the North coast of Islay, Bunnahabhain is an Islay distillery that does not make the most typically Islay malt.
 They don’t focus on peat as much as some of their neighbours.
 It is present, but not to the same extent.
 This bottling has a light hint of peat throughout but it is gentle and wavering.
 There are mellow notes of sea salt and brine, with a little fruity lightness as well.
 Apples and pears are present, with some sweet nuts as well.